tytydraco/yessleep/out/An_anomaly_has_spread_through_the_town_of_Frost_Hollow_Soon_after_I_heard_the_radio_screech_out_a_list_of_rules.md

 I jumped to the side at the last second, but Marian wasn’t so lucky.
 The creature’s massive pincers wrapped around her chest, grabbing her and lifting her into the air.
 Deep slices appeared in her rags of clothes as she cried, pleading for help.
 I inhaled deeply, aiming for the abomination’s face, hoping I wouldn’t hit the girl.

 The last bullet in the magazine pierced its other eye.
 It exploded.
-The creature dropped Mirian to the ground, wailing a steam-whistle shriek.
+The creature dropped Marian to the ground, wailing a steam-whistle shriek.
 I grabbed Marian’s hand, lifting her off the ground.

 “Run!”
 I hissed through gritted teeth, pulling her forward.
 Up ahead, I saw lights illuminating a store.
 It was the only building with electricity that I could see.
 I found it strange.